eddmann/serverless-fargate/README.md

   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size
   cpu: 256

-  # (optional) default CPU architecture you wish to use each task (if not supplied at the task level)
+  # (optional) default CPU architecture you wish to use for each task (if not supplied at the task level)
   # https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#runtime-platform
-  architecture: ARM64
+  architecture: X86_64

   # (optional) environment variables which are added to all tasks.
   environment:
     name: value